YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Avoid repeating the lift because the first one seemed fine.
 The scalp may tolerate one careless moment, then become irritated after repeated strain, sweat, wiping, or poor sleep.
 Treat the mistake as a warning to slow down.

 Avoid checking the grafts with your fingers.
-Anxiety often makes patients touch the exact area they are trying to protect.
+Anxiety often makes you touch the exact area you are trying to protect.
 If you need guidance, photos are safer than repeated contact.
 The same judgment applies to touching the grafts after a hair transplant.

 Avoid alcohol, sauna, steam, hot showers, hard exercise, tight hats, helmets, and dirty gym contact during the protected period.
 Each of these adds another stress to skin that is already healing.